-The Environment Act 2021 makes a 10% biodiversity net gain mandatory from an as-yet unconfirmed date expected to be in November 2023.
+Webpage updated 11 July 2023 The Environment Act 2021 makes a 10% biodiversity net gain mandatory from January 2024.
 By this date Councils will need to be able to assess and determine planning applications and their associated biodiversity gain plans to check that they are legally compliant.
 Once the mandatory requirement for BNG is in place, there is no technical need to repeat the legal requirements in local policy.
 However, BNG is already required through national planning policy in England and Wales and experience has shown that a clear Local Plan policy helps to ensure this is delivered locally.

 You can find more information about current national planning policy on our Biodiversity net gain now and in the future page.

 We would encourage LPAs to develop a locally specific BNG policy in their local plan for the following reasons:

 - Where the local plan policy is in place before BNG becomes mandatory, it allows the authority to explore and test applications of BNG prior to the legislative requirements.
 It will also prevent a situation where applicants rush to submit planning applications before the requirement is mandatory in order to avoid including BNG.

 - A locally-specific policy allows a local authority to set out any local priorities and strategies they require developers to take into account in delivering BNG, e.g. locally important habitats, Biodiversity Action Plans, Green Infrastructure strategies and Local Nature Recovery Strategies (LNRS).
 This will help to target offsite BNG delivery and determine the ‘strategic significance’ score that is part of the Biodiversity Metric.